Team-Pr0xy/shushjax/readme.md

 	pjax.invoke('page1.php', 'content');

 ### Server side.

+The original PJAX headers are being replaced with the partial page method from pjaw-fw

 Update your code to return only the main content area when the X-PJAX header is set, while returning the full website layout when it is not.